Genealogically useful, misattributed and false DNA matches

 being compared within the region, the more likely it is to be

 half-identical by chance.
-As different laboratories use different chips
+As different laboratories introduce different chips

 with different sets of SNPs, the more the matching algorithms have to